Sharpen Your Brain By Changing Your Diet

 The active compound in turmeric, known as curcumin, assists with breaking down substances that are called amyloid-beta plaques.
 These plaques have a significant contributing impact on the development of Alzheimer’s disease, as reported by the Alzheimer’s Society in the United Kingdom.

 Curcumin is not easily absorbed by the body.
 Thus it might be a good idea to opt for a supplement that contains curcumin, rather than rely on turmeric in your food.

 Yogurt is another important food type to consume if you feel mentally foggy.
 It is a probiotic, which means it contains beneficial bacteria for the digestive tract.
 This benefits your brain as well.

 According to Caltech, around 90% of serotonin is produced in the gut, which means only 10% is produced within the brain.
 A healthy gut microbiome can assist with the production of serotonin, which keeps you healthy and focused.

 Other Foods That Are Also Helpful

 There are many other types of foods that are also beneficial for keeping your mind sharp during the day.
-Men’s Fitness recommends consuming more nuts, crimini mushrooms, sweet potatoes, beans, oatmeal, and milk to reduce mental fatigue and to elevate your cognitive performance.
+Men’s Fitness recommends consuming more nuts, crimini mushrooms, sweet potatoes, beans, oatmeal, and milk to reduce mental fatigue and elevate your cognitive performance.